 Keep your hand in place, as the next part happens quickly: you should hear a hissing sound as the air is released.
 Once water begins to drip out at a steady pace, immediately twist the fitting back into place.

-4. Check the pressure
+4. Checking the pressure

 Check the pressure level on your boiler, which should fall on average somewhere between the 1 and 2 bar.
 If it is significantly lower and you have a manual filler, top up the pressure so it is at its normal level.

-5. Test your heating
+5. Testing your heating

 After making sure you have tightened the correct fittings back into place, turn your hot water and heating back on and carefully feel your radiator to check to see if the problem has been resolved.